nodemcu/nodemcu-firmware/docs/modules/enduser-setup.md

 serial interface or pre-programming WiFi credentials onto the chip.

-After running [`enduser_setup.start()`](#enduser_setupstart), a wireless network named "SetupGadget_XXXXXX" will start.
+After running [`enduser_setup.start()`](#enduser_setupstart), a wireless network named "NodeMCU_XXXXXX" will start.
 This prefix can be overridden in `user_config.h` by defining `ENDUSER_SETUP_AP_SSID` or by supplying the whole SSID to the `enduser_setup.start` method.
 Connect to that SSID and captive portal detection on the client should automatically open the configuration dialog.
 If not, then